Understand all the relevant terminology

 To start selling on amazon is relatively simple, but how do you optimize your product listing and generate more sales?
 By optimizing your product listing, you are increasing your chance of winning the buy box.
 Based on all the factors that Amazon takes into account, you get a "shopscore".
 This score will give you an idea of how optimized your product listings are and the chance of winning the buy box.

 You have specialized online marketers that are focused on optimizing every product listing on Amazon to generate more sales.
 However, a lot of companies don't have this expertise in house.
-Luckily, some tools can do the same job fully automated.
-Here are some tools that you can use to automate and optimize your product listings and bids:
+Luckily, you can use a good recpricer to automate your product listings and bids.

 Amazon has employed multiple tactics to expand the exclusive products it has to offer consumers.
 It is among these efforts that Private Label and Exclusive Brands emerged.
 Amazon describes both its private-label brands (those owned by Amazon) and its exclusive brands (those owned by a third party but only sold on Amazon) as "Our Brands" on its websites.